 Recommended: Manual Methods to Repair Corrupt PST File

-We have just talked about the PST protection via password but in some scenario, a user needs to change this password as he may want it to be more secured with complex characters.
+We have just talked about the PST protection via password but in some scenario, a user needs to change this password as he may want it to be more secured with complex characters or make it a less complex one to remember it easily.
 Outlook provides its users to change the current PST password through Settings option in Account Settings section.
 But to change the password, knowledge of old password is necessary.
 Users can follow Data Files>Select PST File>Settings path within Account Settings dialogue box and change PST file password with Change Password option displayed here.

 Users have an alternative path to reach this Change Password location by selecting and right-clicking the PST file from the Outlook interface left panel, choosing Data File Properties option from the list.
 Then from the General tab, clicking on Advanced option which will lead to the same page as below.

 If users do not want to have any password for their PST file, then enter the old password, and leave the other two options blank (for new password and its confirmation spaces) and click on OK.
 Thus, here also, to remove the password from the PST file, knowledge of the old PST file password is required.

 The worst situation is when a user has forgotten or lost the PST password he set earlier.
 This scenario calls for unlocking the password protected Outlook PST files as the PST file has become inaccessible now.
 Whenever the user will try to access the PST file, he has to face this message.

 And if the user does not have the PST file password, he will suffer.
 Now, user would have to look for the methods to unlock password protected PST file.
 If we talk about manual or native solutions, there is hardly any method available.
 However, we do have one solution but it is supportive to only Outlook 2002 and older versions.
 We will be discussing this complete manual solution next.